 Building owners have always been required to have the right fire protection systems in place to safeguard tenants and occupants.
-However, in light of reports post-Grenfell, additional scrutiny has...Continue Reading
+However, in light of post-Grenfell reports, additional scrutiny and...Continue Reading

-Fire safety regulations can be somewhat difficult to navigate, and rules surrounding fire doors are no exception.
-This is partially because they vary based on a number of factors, from the size of a building to its number of occupants and overall purpose (e.g. residential or commercial).
+Fire safety regulations can be somewhat difficult to navigate and rules surrounding fire doors are no exception.
+This is because they vary based on a number of factors, from the size of a building to its number of occupants and overall purpose (e.g., residential, or commercial).
 This article will break down what building owners need to know about fire door regulations so that their premises remain safe and compliant.

 Understanding the different types of fire doors